Overview of our reu program

 Each student will receive $4000 for the summer experience.
 The stipend will be received by the end of the program.
 Additionally, students will receive campus food (15 meals a week) and housing, conference travel, and research incentive.
 Students will be housed in campus dormitories and will likely share a room with another REU student.

-- Attach a Statement of Purpose (1 page, single-spaced)detailing why you want to participate in the program and what you hope to gain as well as a summary of potential research foci.
+- Upload a Statement of Purpose (1 page, single-spaced) detailing why you want to participate in the program and what you hope to gain as well as a summary of potential research foci.

 - If you have any questions, please contact Fran Wymbs at email@example.com.